-Mr. Farmer is a senior associate in the London office of Pillsbury and is a member of the firm’s Global Sourcing Practice and Intellectual Property, Marketing Law and Information Technology teams.
+Mr. Farmer is a senior associate in the London office of Pillsbury and is a member of the law firm’s Global Sourcing practice and Intellectual Property, Marketing Law and Information Technology teams.
 Mr. Farmer focuses his practice on both contentious and non-contentious intellectual property, commercial contract negotiation and drafting, advertising, data protection and commercial issues.

 Mr. Farmer has advised a broad range of clients and has spent time working in-house on secondment with a major international film studio (where he was responsible for negotiating and drafting numerous commercial contracts).
 He also has experience of negotiating a wide range of music industry related contracts, having represented both artists and record companies.